Waitangi Treaty Grounds: New Zealand’s Founding Historic Site

 Practical Information

-| Location | 1 Tau Henare Drive, Waitangi, Bay of Islands |
+Location Tau Henare Drive, Waitangi, Bay of Islands

-| Distance from Whangārei | ~90 km north; about 1 hour by car |
+Distance from Whangārei Approximately 70 km north; about 1 hour by car

-| Opening hours | Daily 9:00 am – 5:00 pm |
+Opening hours Daily 9:00 am – 5:00 pm (9:00 am – 6:00 pm in peak summer); closed Christmas Day

-| Adult entry (international) | $74 |
+Adult entry (international) $74

-| Adult entry (NZ resident, ID required) | $37 |
+Adult entry (NZ resident, ID required) $18.50

-| Children under 12 | Free (with paying adult) |
+Children under 12 Free (with paying adult)

 About the Treaty Grounds

-The Treaty House is the original 1833 Residency of the British Resident James Busby, a pre-fabricated colonial building that has been carefully restored.
-Beside it stands Te Whare Rūnanga, an elaborately carved meeting house representing all the iwi of New Zealand — each panel carved by a different tribal group.
-On the waterfront below the grounds sits Ngātokimatawhaorua, a 35-metre war canoe carved from three giant kauri trees, the largest traditional Māori vessel in the world.
+The Treaty House is the original 1833–34 Residency built for British Resident James Busby.
+Beside it stands Te Whare Rūnanga, an elaborately carved meeting house opened in 1940 that represents iwi from across New Zealand, with each panel carved by a different tribal group.
+On the waterfront sits Ngātokimatawhaorua, the world’s largest ceremonial waka taua at approximately 35–37.5 metres long, carved from three giant kauri trees.

 Entry includes access to two museums.
-Te Kōngahu Museum of Waitangi covers the signing of the treaty in depth, with original documents, taonga and interactive exhibits that present both Crown and Māori perspectives on what the treaty means and what happened after.
-Te Rau Aroha Museum of the Price of Citizenship focuses on Māori military service in the World Wars, a rarely told story told with powerful personal accounts and artefacts.
+Te Kōngahu Museum of Waitangi explores the treaty signing with original documents, taonga and interactive exhibits presenting multiple perspectives.
+Te Rau Aroha Museum of the Price of Citizenship highlights Māori military service in the World Wars through personal accounts and artefacts.

 Where to Learn More